 Pinkish brown kidney beans 1 cup

 Tomatoes 2 large pureed or 1/2 c tomato puree

 Bay leaf 1

 Salt to taste

 Onion 1 large

 Green chilies 2

-Chili powder 1.5 tablespoon ( I used kashmiri and hence this much)
+Chili powder 1.5 tbsp ( I used kashmiri and hence this much)

 For The Garnish

 Wash the beans thoroughly.
 I have particularly mentioned pinkish brown beans because the dark brown ones dont cook quickly even after soaking.
-In case you want some color, remove 2 tablespoon of these beans and add 2 tablespoon of dark brown kidney beans.
+In case you want some color, remove 2 tbsp of these beans and add 2 tbsp of dark brown kidney beans.